 - 4 cups low sodium chicken broth

-- 1/4 cup rice vinegar
+- 1/4 cup tamari or soy sauce

-- 2 tablespoons curry paste
+- 2 tablespoons rice vinegar

-- 3/4 pound boneless, skinless chicken breast
+- 2 boneless, skinless chicken breasts

 - 1 ounce dried porcini mushrooms